 Wisdom when Retaliation can be Taken

-The Prophet taught us that real wisdom means that peace should be sought until those who wish to fight you leave you no other option but to defend yourself and your right to worship Allah (SWT) alone.
+Prophet Muhammad taught us that real wisdom means that peace should be sought until those who wish to fight you leave you no other option but to defend yourself and your right to worship Allah (SWT) alone.
 But even then, when the fight is brought to you, follows you, and demands that you defend yourself; the Prophet showed us how to always keep wisdom as our weapon and armor.

 The example of the conquest of Makkah stands out in this case.
 When the Prophet (peace be upon him) returned to Makkah in victory and having the upper hand after years of persecution and war at the hand of the Quraysh, he did not go back to the city looking for revenge.

 He went back victorious, yes.
 But revenge was not taken.
 Instead wisdom led him to offer forgiveness, peace, and a du’a:

 In the conquest of Makkah, the Prophet’s wisdom, by the will of Allah, guided him to understand that he had a great opportunity.
 A chance to turn warring peoples into a united community.
 Wisdom here meant peace and that justice is not about vengeance.
 And today, the descendants of these people are Muslims.

 These are only three of many instances where the Prophet (peace be upon him) showed patience, knowledge, experience, moderation, mercy, restraint as a part of his wisdom.
 In our lives, we will probably not face obstacles like the Prophet faced.
 But we can pick up the wisdom he left behind.

 The Prophet Muhammad (peace be upon him) taught us that:

 “Wisdom is the lost property of the Believer, let him claim it wherever he finds it.”
 (At-Tirmidhi)